Jack Cobb: University of North Carolina

 Cobb was a member of Kappa Sigma fraternity.

 Cobb and Cartwright Carmichael led the Tar Heels to their first undefeated season in 1924.
 The 1924 team was retroactively named national champion by the Helms Foundation in 1936.
 Their fast play and defense earned them the nickname the "White Phantoms", used as an alternative nickname for the Tar Heels into the 1940s.

 After defeating Alabama in the Southern Conference tournament, some 500 students marched to Cobb's house in Durham and woke up the household with fight songs.
-He averaged 13.6 points a game, then an incredible stat.
-6' 2" was also a large size for a player in his day.
+He averaged 13.6 points a game.
+At 6' 2", he was considered a large player for his time.

 Cobb went on to play for three straight Southern Conference titles (1924, 1925, 1926).
 He was also, the first 3-time All-America selection in North Carolina history.
 Cobb was captain in 1925.
 Cobb was named national player of the year for 1926 by the Helms Athletic Foundation.